Pearson-Higher-Ed/design/component-creation-guide.md

 ## 3. Implement
 Once your definition is approved you can begin building out the implementation.
-Start with the component archetype based on React, available at https://github.com/Pearson-Higher-Ed/component-archetype.
+If your component is large enough to warrant being a standalone component, start with the component archetype based on React, available at https://github.com/Pearson-Higher-Ed/component-archetype.
+Otherwise it should be implemented in the Elements SDK https://github.com/Pearson-Higher-Ed/elements-sdk.
 This will be the fastest route to Origami spec compliance.

 ### Implementation Approval
 Last step!
 Once you've built a functional version of your component you can submit it for final review by the board (simply email <elemental-review@pearson.com> again).
-At this point they will just ensure the final product matches your definition and continues to fulfill the membership specification.
-If everything looks good the component will be added to the library and you're all set!
-If there are any issues the approvers will again work with you to bring things in line with the spec.
+At this point they will ensure the final product matches your definition and continues to fulfill the membership specification.
+If everything looks good the component will be added to the library!
+If there are any issues the approvers will work with you to bring things in line with the spec.

 ## Component Maintenance
 Your component is now complete and in the library, although you will probably want to add new features over time and find bugs you want to fix.
 Make sure to follow the component versioning guide as you make changes and continue to publish beta iterations to the mailing list.